KPZ Equation from non-simple variations on open ASEP: Introduction

 above, we have introduced the quantities

 where in what follows, provided $x \in \Z_{\geq 0}$, we have $k_{x}^{-} = k \wedge x$ and $k_{x}^{+} = k \vee (N-x+1)$:

-\end{ass} \begin{remark} Assumption \ref{ass:Category2}, though technically involved, is a non-simple variation of "Liggett's condition" for open-ASEP; see Definition 2.8 and Remark 2.9 in \cite{CS}.
-In particular, the role behind Assumption \ref{ass:Category2} is exactly that of the aforementioned Liggett's condition in \cite{CS} and \cite{P}; it identifies \emph{which} boundary condition for the KPZ equation appears in the continuum limit, which is manifest in its facilitation of an "approximate" duality for the particle system of interest in this article. \end{remark} We proceed to introduce the interface fluctuations associated to the interacting particle system; the following definition is taken directly from Definition 2.3 in \cite{CS}, for example. \begin{definition} First, provided any $T \in \R_{\geq 0}$, we first define $\mathfrak{h}_{T,0}^{N}$ to be the net flux of particles at the site $1 \in \Z_{\geq 0}$, with the convention that annihilation of particles contributes a positive flux of $+1$ and creation of particles contributes a negative flux of $-1$, afterwards providing an additional factor of 2.
-Observe $\mathfrak{h}_{0,0}^{N} = 0$.
+\end{ass} \begin{remark}\fsp Assumption \ref{ass:Category2}, though technically involved, is a non-simple variation of ``Liggett's condition" for open-ASEP; see Definition 2.8 and Remark 2.9 in \cite{CS}.
+In particular, the role of Assumption \ref{ass:Category2} is exactly that of the aforementioned Liggett's condition in \cite{CS,P}; it identifies \emph{which} boundary condition for the KPZ equation appears in the continuum limit, which is manifest in its facilitation of an ``approximate" duality for the particle system of interest. \end{remark} The final assumption we introduce before presenting the {main results} concerns {``analytic" stability of the height function $\mathbf{h}^{N}$}. \begin{definition}\fsp {We say a probability measure $\mu$ on $\Omega$ is \emph{near-stationary} if it satisfies the following moment estimates provided any moment exponent $p>1$ along with any Holder regularity exponent $u \in (0,2^{-1})$:}

-Moreover, provided any $x \in \mathscr{I}_{N,0}$, let us now define the associated \emph{height function} and \emph{microscopic Cole-Hopf transform}: